truenas/documentation/content/SCALE/SCALETutorials/Apps/MinIOClustersSCALE/MinioManualUpdate.md

 In this case, the config file exports to the User Downloads folder.
 {{< /expand >}}

-Import the old app config file into the new app by entering: `./mc.exe admin config import old-deployment-name < config.txt`.
+Next, import the old app config file into the new app by entering: `./mc.exe admin config import old-deployment-name < config.txt`.

 {{< expand "Example" "v" >}}
 `new-deployment-name` is your new MinIO app name in TrueNAS.